Seahawks make playoff pursuit even more difficult by losing to Chargers

 But this is one for which the macro ramifications may well be even more painful.
 In the calculus for a path to the playoffs by Seattle, a win over the Chargers – at home – seemed to be a crucial element.
 At the very least, their task just got considerably more difficult.

-It’s foolish, of course, to write them off with half the season remaining, especially with three games against NFC bottom feeders – San Francisco (twice) and Arizona.
+It’s foolish, of course, to write them off with half the season remaining, especially with three games against NFC bottom-feeders – San Francisco (twice) and Arizona.
 But surrounding those games is a brutal gauntlet of teams, including the next three in a row – the powerhouse Rams in Los Angeles next week, then Aaron Rodgers and the Packers at home, and then the red-hot Carolina Panthers in Charlotte, N.C.

 It sure would have been nice to head into that stretch with a 5-3 record rather than 4-4 – especially with the Vikings and Chiefs still lurking later in the season.
 Fortunately for Seattle, both those games are at home.
 But with two losses at CenturyLink Field already this season, on top of four home losses last year, the Clink isn’t quite as impenetrable as it once was.